Brix101/psgc-api/README.md

 ### Generator Command Options

-- `--file, -f`: Specify the path to the CSV input file for JSON generation.
+- `--file, -f`: Specify the path to the CSV input file for DATA generation.
 If not provided, the generator will use the default file located at `files/csv/psgc.csv`.